FREE DAHLIA TUBER GROWING GUIDE!

 POWDERY MILDEW Dahlias are also susceptible to powdery mildew; overhead watering does not cause it.
 It is caused by weather conditions.
 Dahlias can be sprayed in July and August for powdery mildew.
 We don’t have issues with mildew due to our open-air environment.
 Plant Therapy and other products work well.
 The key is to spray before the problem appears, as it can be difficult to eradicate once it gets established.
 If your planting area is enclosed with minimal air movement, powdery mildew is very possible to experience.

 DIGGING After the first killing frost where the plants will turn black, cut down the dahlia plant leaving 6 inches of stock above the ground.
 Dig dahlias about 2-3 weeks after that initial hard frost.
 This allows time for the tubers to “cure” under the ground before you dig.
 Cured tubers shrivel less in storage.
 Tubers dug before a frost may be “green” and shrivel badly or rot in winter storage.
 If your area has not had a hard frost by mid-November, it is okay to dig them out.
 The cool nights will slow down the plant growth and tubers will “cure.”
 While harvesting, gently lift the tubers from the soil with a spade or pitchfork being VERY CAREFUL not to break the tuber necks.
 Wash dirt from the roots with a garden hose and allow to air dry (not in direct sun) in a protected area only as long as it takes the skin surfaces to dry (usually for about one week).
 We no longer wash our tubers unless we have to harvest in wet, muddy conditions.
 We feel the extra exposure to water can impact our dry winter storage methods.
+In 2025, we started to dig after at least 120 days had past, from planting to harvest.
+While we still recommend digging after the first frost, larger growers may have an urgency to start prior.
+As long as 120 days has past post planting, we feel it's ok to start digging as long as there is appropriate cold storage waiting for the dahlias after division.

 DIVIDING You can divide tubers in the fall or in the spring.
 If you have never divided tubers before, spring is best as it is easier to see the eyes when the new sprouts form.
 If eyes are difficult to see, we suggest dividing the clump in half or quarters.
 Not all tubers will have an eye.
 Cut surfaces should be allowed to dry thoroughly overnight before storing (in fall), or planting (in spring).
 Barnswallow now dips each cutting wound in cinnamon.
 This greatly reduced the possibility of mold and bacteria forming.
 Tuber size does not affect plant growth.
 The smallest tuber will produce a full sized plant if it has an eye.
 Different dahlias produce varying size and shapes of tubers.
 Barnswallow now divides all its tubers right after harvest so we can gauge inventory for online sales.
 However, we DO NOT a harvest division unless you have several years of experience.